Happy Sunday everyone! It’s time for another Angry Trainer Top 10.

 3. New Sneakers: Most people I come across are wearing sneakers that need replacing.
 Don’t be fooled into thinking that if they still look new, they’re okay to wear – they’re usually not.
 The shock absorbing and stabilizing materials in most sneakers wears out in 3-6 months depending on usage.
 So while they still may look great, they aren’t protecting your feet as they should.
 Think about what type of sneaker would best benefit your gift recipient based on their fitness level.
 In my opinion, you can’t go wrong with an Asics cross trainer or running shoe.
 I suggest going to discount sneaker stores (I do) as you can find a great deal on last year’s or discontinued models.

 4. Magazine Subscription: There are many fitness magazines available to suit just about anyone’s needs – and the good ones aren’t just loaded with pictures of models working out, or endless exercise routines.
 The good magazines also contain healthy recipes, lifestyle segments, reader write in’s, contests, product reviews and many other features geared towards living a healthy, fit lifestyle – providing a monthly boost of inspiration.
-The two I recommend are Men’s Fitness for the guys and Shape for women.
-Both of these are well-rounded, informational publications.
+There are many well-rounded, informational publications.
 Another $25 well spent!

 5. 1 Month Gym Membership: Most fitness centers offer one-month memberships and don’t require a yearlong contract.
 The great thing is that they will also most likely offer a free fitness assessment for all new members.
 This can be of great value if you have a qualified trainer perform the tests.
 Take a look at my How To Pick The Perfect Trainer post for suggestions on how to find a great trainer.
 Don’t assume joining a gym has to require 12 months of fees and start up membership costs.
 It’s a buyer’s market!